transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 If you really want to know...

-Because we cannot access the actual files that we were uploading from disk, we cache them inside the browser.
+Because we cannot access the files that we were uploading from disk, we cache them inside the browser.

 It all started with [a prototype](https://github.com/transloadit/uppy/issues/237) by [Richard Willars](https://github.com/richardwillars), which used a Service Worker to store files and states.
 Service Workers are great for when you close a tab, but when the browser dies, so does the Service Worker.
 Also: iOS does not support it.
 So, we looked at Local Storage, which is almost universally available and _can_ survive a browser crash, but can't be used to store blobs.
 We also considered IndexedDB, which _can_ store blobs, but is less available and has severe limits on how much you can or should store in it.